chingyaousf/Simple-Podman-Docker-and-Singularity-Apptainer-HPC-Guide/README.md

 Podman: Podman offers a similar approach to Docker, utilizing a Docker-compatible CLI for building images.
 Users can specify a container configuration using a Podmanfile or Dockerfile.
 Podman is used in HPC instead of Docker in the OS.

-Note: Running podman needs to be on root, not on a compute node.
+Note: Running podman needs to be on head node.

 #### Example:

-**1. Create a podmanfile** and an \`app/input\` folder containing the [hello.txt](https://github.com/chingyaousf/Simple-Podman-Docker-and-Singularity-Apptainer-HPC-Guide/blob/main/files/hello.txt) \"hello, running Singularity with the file provided\" in the current same directory.
-Podmanfile \-- use text editor to create it but don\'t save it as .txt; save without file extension.
+**1. Create a podmanfile** and an \`app/input\` folder containing the [hello.txt](https://github.com/chingyaousf/Simple-Podman-Docker-and-Singularity-Apptainer-HPC-Guide/blob/main/files/hello.txt) "hello, running Singularity with the file provided" in the current same directory.
+Podmanfile \-- use text editor to create it but don't save it as .txt; save without file extension.

 #### [Podmanfile](https://github.com/chingyaousf/Simple-Podman-Docker-and-Singularity-Apptainer-HPC-Guide/blob/main/files/Podmanfile):